-The trick is that there are two standard pin arrangements for DB25 AES/EBU connectors.
-One is commonly known as the “Tascam pinout,” the other nicknamed the “Yamaha pinout.”
-While they use the exact same DB25 connections, the 25 pins are used for completely separate channels.
-If you connect two devices, one using the “Tascam” pinout the other using “Yamaha,” they simply won’t work together.
+The tricky part is making sure you have the right kinda of DB25 connector.
+There are two standard pin arrangements for DB25 AES/EBU connectors.
+One is commonly known as the Tascam pinout, the other nicknamed the Yamaha pinout.
+While they use the exact same DB25 connectors, the 25 pins are used for completely separate channels.
+If you connect two devices, one using the Tascam pinout the other using Yamaha, they simply won’t work together.